cdincer/Net6ShCart/README.md

 ### Features:
 ```
-1-Start to finish done in Visual Stuido Code.
+1-Start to finish done in Visual Studio Code.
 No Sln,no problem.
 2-Single .csproj, no seperation for tests.
 3-Simple extensions are used: .NET Core Test Explorer, C# Extensions, Docker.
 4-Two seperate DB Connections.
 One for testing only,one for development.
 For this project both of them are in-memory.